eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 #### The Handling of zebra_rnh_refresh_dependents()

-This new added function is inserted into the existing route convergence process, allowing Zebra to achieve route convergence in the case where the reachability of recursive routes remains unchanged.
+This newly added function is inserted into the existing route convergence process, enabling Zebra to swiftly refresh nexthops in the dataplane before notifying the protocol client of route updates.

 <figure align=center>
     <img src="images/zebra_rnh_refresh_dependents.png" >